vectordotdev/vector/website/content/en/highlights/2022-02-08-disk-buffer-v2-beta.md

   type: enhancement
 ---

-As the first major milestone in our work to improve the buffering support in Vector, we're excited to announce the beta release of a new disk buffer implementation, affectionately named "disk buffer v2".
+As the first major milestone in our work to improve buffering support in Vector, we're excited to announce the beta release of a new disk buffer implementation.
+Vector's new disk buffer is faster, more consistent, and uses less resources.
+With 0.20.0, you can opt into these new disk buffers via a simple configuration update.
+We need your help to try it out and give us feedback as this new feature stabilises and becomes Vector's default disk buffer implementation.

+You can [skip below](#trying-out-the-new-disk-buffer-implementation-today) to see how to opt in, or continue reading to learn about the history of buffers in Vector, and about why we've decided to rewrite our disk buffer support.

 ## Buffering in Vector